neurosnap/erock.io/content/blog/customer-interviews-killed-product-idea/index.md

 problem has already been solved, just not in the way I originally would have thought.

-This blog article describes my process for discovering that my product idea wasn't worth my time or energy.
+This blog article describes my process for discovering that the product idea wasn't worth my time or energy.
 I hope by the end of this article others will see the value in interviewing customers before writing a single line of code.